aspose-total/Aspose.Total-Products/total/en/net/conversion/email-to-ps/_index.md

 {{< blocks/products/pf/feature-page-header h1="Export EMAIL to PS via .NET" h2=".NET API to Render EMAIL to PS on Windows, macOS, and Linux without using Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-If you are a .NET developer looking to add EMAIL to PS conversion features inside your applications, [Aspose.Total for .NET](https://products.aspose.com/total/net/) file format manipulation APIs are the way forward.
-By using [Aspose.Email for .NET](https://products.aspose.com/email/net/), you can convert EMAIL file format to HTML.
-After that, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can render HTML to PS.
+As a .NET developer, you may be looking for a way to add EMAIL to PS conversion features to your applications.
+If so, [Aspose.Total for .NET](https://products.aspose.com/total/net/) file format manipulation APIs are the perfect solution.
+Aspose.Total for .NET is a suite of APIs that allow you to manipulate various file formats, including EMAIL and PS.

+Using [Aspose.Email for .NET](https://products.aspose.com/email/net/), you can easily convert EMAIL files to HTML.
+This API provides a wide range of features, such as the ability to read and write EMAIL messages, convert EMAIL messages to various formats, and more.

+Once you have converted the EMAIL file to HTML, you can use [Aspose.Words for .NET](https://products.aspose.com/words/net/) to render the HTML to PS.
+Aspose.Words for .NET is a powerful API that allows you to create, edit, and convert documents in various formats, including HTML and PS.
+It also provides features such as document manipulation, document comparison, and more.

+Overall, Aspose.Total for .NET is the perfect solution for .NET developers who need to add EMAIL to PS conversion features to their applications.
+With Aspose.Email for .NET, you can easily convert EMAIL files to HTML, and with Aspose.Words for .NET, you can render the HTML to PS.
+With these two APIs, you can easily add EMAIL to PS conversion features to your applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}